Wednesday, December 23, 2020

 Glad you found my blog useful.
 Your questions:

-1. Red zone residents moved elsewhere to houses or rentals of their own choice, in Christchurch or elsewhere.
+1. Red-zone residents moved elsewhere to houses or rentals of their own choice, in Christchurch or elsewhere.
 Some rented government built, small houses in 2 Christchurch parks.
 Government temporary rentals were expensive.
 And there were few govt rentals, some built many months after the quakes.
 Many people whose houses were damaged or destroyed moved elsewhere to live with family or friends [or lived in temp rentals] while dealing with payout settlements from EQC and / or insurance companies.

 2. Condition: Those who got good payouts from EQC and / or insurance companies were OK.
 Many people had to fight slow EQC and slow insurance companies to get fair payouts.
 Some court cases are still ongoing today.
 [2023.
 Class actions still ongoing].
 Slow payouts caused psychological damage to claimants.
 Please Google the EQC Commission of Inquiry for more details about slow EQC payouts & poor house repairs done by EQC.

 3. NZ govt did not provide free housing for house damage claimants.
 NZ govt did supply temporary wage cover to businesses / workers who lost wages.
 My eldest son got 6 weeks wages paid by NZ govt for his job loss / wages lost in the hospitality industry during quakes.
 Thereafter he had to find another job.
-His house rental was smashed in the 22 Feb 2011 Killer Quake and he was out of work for 6 months.
+His house rental was smashed in the 22 February 2011 quake and he was out of work for 6 months.
 He overwintered in a garage with a chemical toilet during 2011, after February & June quakes.
 As parents we helped him with rent, cash, food, clothes, etc, till he found another hospitality job.
 Many families lived / survived like that during quake years 2010-13 incl - 16 000 quakes...

 4. All NZ homeowners had to pay EQC premiums to NZ govt to cover some land, building, possession damages.
 [House contents no longer applies for EQC claimants].
 Homeowners also had to pay premiums to their private insurance companies to cover more damages to housing & personal possessions, like clothes, furniture, carpets, cars, etc...
 I don't know the cost of EQC premiums.
 If you Google the EQC website you should be able to find details of EQC premiums & more information about EQC.